Dutch colonization of the Americas: Dutch Caribbean

 Until deep into the 19th century, the now Venezuelan islands of Aves, the Aves archipelago, Los Roques and La Orchila were also considered by the Dutch government to be part of the Dutch West Indies.

 The Dutch Caribbean remained an overseas territory of the Netherlands.
 It was granted self-rule in 1954 as the Netherlands Antilles.
 In 1969, unrest in Curaçao led to Dutch marines being sent to quell rioting.
-The 1969 uprising put an end to white dominance in politics and administration in Curaçao, and led to the ascendance of a new black political elite.
-Nearly all of the governors, prime ministers, and ministers in Curaçao since 1969 have been black.
+The 1969 uprising put an end to European-descended dominance in politics and administration in Curaçao, and led to the ascendance of a new African-descended political elite.
+Nearly all of the governors, prime ministers, and ministers in Curaçao since 1969 have been of African descent.
 In 1986, Aruba gained its own autonomy after separating from the Netherlands Antilles.
 On October 10, 2010, the Netherlands Antilles was dissolved.
 Like Aruba, the islands of Curaçao and Sint Maarten became constituent countries of the Kingdom of the Netherlands.
 While Bonaire, Saba, and Sint Eustatius became special municipalities (public bodies) of the Netherlands.